 Internship Pay: Internships may be paid or unpaid; however, employers must meet the minimum guidelines established by the Department of Labor according to the Fair Labor Standards Act before designating an internship as unpaid to ensure ethical compliance.
 Visit the US Department of Labor website for more information.

-Supervisor Form: If your intern requested to receive academic credit for their internship experience, please complete the internship supervisor acknowledgement form below on the student's behalf.
+Supervisor Form: If your intern requested to receive academic credit for their internship experience, please complete the internship supervisor acknowledgment form below on the student's behalf.
 The Belk College asks that internship supervisors pre-certify a student's work experience and commit to providing an ethical learning environment that prepares the student for their professional career.